atomheartother/atomheartother.github.io/_posts/2018-07-12-CPPDynLib.md

 The experience should be the same on Windows, though you'll have to install MSVC++ and CMake beforehand of course.
 Note that I use `cmake --build .` instead of calling the compiler, which saves me a lot of hassle and makes this command cross-platform and cross-compiler, I highly recommend it.
 Now, this is fine and all, but problems arise when you start to add dependencies.

 **Note:** Windows will always compile in 32bit by default, regardless of your computer's architecture.
-If you need the library to be in 64bit, you need to use `cmake cmake -G "Visual Studio 15 2017 Win64" ..`.
-If I seem a bit exasperated with Windows troughout this post, it's because a lot of this project has been to adapt to Windows's "quirks".
+If you need the library to be in 64bit, you need to use `cmake -G "Visual Studio 15 2017 Win64" ..`.
+Windows will also output two files, a `.dll` and a `.lib`, both of which should be used to call your library.

 ## CMake Dependencies
 Because this is cross-platform, I highly recommend building dependencies from source, it'll save you some hassle in a lot of areas.
-This section will go over adding other CMake projects as your dependency directly, from source.
+This section will go over adding other CMake projects as your dependency directly, from source, meaning that all you need is the dependency's project directory, with its `CMakeLists.txt` file at the root.
 First of all, you can only have dynamic libraries as your dependencies, **as far as I know** there is no way to have a static library as a dependency to a dynamic library here.
-It's not the biggest deal, all you have to do is edit their own CMakeList and make their library dynamic if necessary.
+It's not the biggest deal, all you have to do is edit their CMakeLists and make their library into a dynamic one.

 Now, this is how you add a dynamic library as a dependency to another dynamic library in CMake.
 Here we'll put the dependency "libdependency" in the folder `lib/libdependency/`, so `lib/libdependency/` should contain the dependency's CMakeList.
 Let's add it to our project's CMakeLists: